yehoki/rusty/NeoVim/README.md

 Just like we can use the arrow keys to move around normally, in normal mode these can be replaced by the following:

+Note: We can easily use the arrow keys to move around as well.

 - `h` for **LEFT**
 - `j` for **DOWN**
 - `k` for **UP**
 - `l` for **RIGHT**

+On MacOS keyboards, we can skip across words using the <kbd>⌥ Option</kbd> key with a left/right arrow.
+Similarly, Vim Motions has the same action but using two keys:

+- `w` for moving forwards
+- `b` for moving backwards

+In Vim, a motion is anything which moves the cursor, and we have the "Command Count Motion" style, we can combine the command with a count to multiply it: for example if we want to move 5 lines down  we can write `5` followed by `j` and it will move down 5 lines.
+We can combine this with any command in Normal mode, essentially multiplying how much the command will acomplish.

+Below are some more commands:

+- `d` for Deleting, `dd` will delete a line
+    We can use the Command Count Motion here as well, for example if we want to delete the line we are on, as well as the 4 lines below it: `d4j` will do just that for us.
+    Similarly we can delete any number of words ahead, example: 4 words ahead: `d4w`.
+- `u` to Undo the last action
+- `Ctrl + r` redo's the previous action

+### Insert mode

+Insert mode is the primary mode in which we will be typing, there are two ways we can enter Insert mode:
+- `i` to enter Insert mode to the left of your cursor
+- `a` to enter Insert mode to the right of your cursor

+### Visual mode